KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 [DjangoCon Africa 2023](https://2023.djangocon.africa/) will take place in Tanzania, Africa in November and [DjangoCon Europe 2024](https://www.djangoproject.com/weblog/2023/oct/14/djangocon-europe-2024/) will take place in Vigo, Spain in June 2024.
 I hope to go to both someday.

 One day at lunch, I had the pleasure of eating with a table of Africans: Richard, Afi, Noah, Ntale, and Benedict.
-I learned that Ghanians are laid back and Ugandans are tribal.
+I learned that Ghanians are laid back and Ugandians are tribal.
 We had the chance to speak at length about our cultures.
 It was a really fun conversation!

 New friends... beautiful on the inside and out!
 ![](recap-of-djangocon-us-2023-images/new-friends.jpg)